ftg-iran/DjangoPersianDocumentation/README.md

 ### How to change and translate files?
   * After making changes just run the `make.bat html` (or `make html`) command to merge changes and you can see the new result again.
-  * Finally, put the edited files with the same path structure (e.g. if you changed in the `docs` folder of the project to save the changes.
+  * Finally, you have to put the edited files with the same path structure in the `docs` folder.

 <br>
 Have a nice day 💗